sth-v/mixpython/README.md

 Simple usage:

 ```
-import mixpython.algorithms as mix
+import mixpython.classic as mix

-alg = mix.Algorithms(logger=True) # mix.Algorithms - A base class that implements the algorithms and minimum settings
+# mixpython.classic - A base class that implements the algorithms and minimum settings

-alg.euclid_e(45678, 86)
+mix.e(45678, 86)
 ```